 1] Remove Theme or an Icon Package

-Check if you have installed any third-party Theme or an Icon Package, and see if uninstalling it makes the problem go away.
-If so then the problem is in the Theme or Package.
-Also try switching the theme to the Windows Classic theme and them back to Windows Aero default.
+Check whether you have installed any third-party Theme or icon package, and see if uninstalling it resolves the problem.
+If so, then the problem is in the Theme or Package.
+Also, try switching the theme to Windows Classic, then back to Windows Aero default.

 2] Restore Recycle Bin Defaults